Stay informed with our art market insights.

 Christie’s, 7pm, 16 November

-We are pleased to introduce the evening sales below.
+We are pleased to introduce the evening sales of Impressionist & Modern Art at Christie's and Sotheby's below.
 We realise that the value of these works falls outside the parameters of most of our clients, but the major works are a market indicator and have more interesting stories to tell.
 For information and our personal viewpoints on the Day sales, please contact Ray Waterhouse in New York or Adrian Biddell in London, who will both be viewing and attending the auctions.

 The major sales this fall in New York are being held one week later than usual to avoid a clash with the elections; the Impressionist and Modern auctions are being held the same week as the Contemporary auctions.
 Perhaps because of political uncertainty, consignments are down in number and value; the main evening sales offer 92 lots, which total around $330 million at the low estimate.